Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Did you make a New Year’s resolution this year?
 How did it turn out?

-There are many reasons for this, but they can be summed up this way: changing our behavior is hard, and most people don’t know how to do it successfully.
+There are many reasons for this, but they can be summed up this way: Changing our behavior is hard, and most people don’t know how to do it successfully.
+As far as resolutions go, many people choose to focus on their health during the new year.
+They want to lose weight, be more active for their family or just feel more energy.
+Despite these important reasons for wanting to get healthy, the majority of people still fail.

-This is a huge problem, because it is now clear that that the number one cause of the chronic disease epidemic is not genetic, but behavioral – people making the wrong choices about diet, physical activity, sleep and other lifestyle factors.
+This is a huge problem, because it is now clear that the number one cause of the chronic disease epidemic is not genetic, but behavioral – people making the wrong choices about diet, physical activity, sleep and other lifestyle factors that ultimately impact their health.

 In fact, a recent study found that 85% of the risk of chronic disease is due to these environmental factors.
 Another study found that fewer than 5% of adults engage in the top health behaviors, and only 20% of adults are thriving.